One of the biggest differences between English and Italian is the Italian imperfect tense or imperfetto in Italian.

 It’s not something you can simply learn by memorising rules, rather it requires you to spend lots of time with the language until you develop an innate understanding for the correct form to use.

-The best way to speed up this process is to read and listen to Italian… a lot!
+The best way to speed up this process is to read and practise Italian listening comprehension… a lot!
 The more you do so, the more natural this and other Italian grammar structures will become for you.

 The vast majority of verbs follow the conjugation rules we looked at above, but there are a few that are irregular.